Moray House School of Education and Sport

 Sarah Nimmo

-Having a background in law and policing, I found studying for a PGCert in Social Justice and Community Action engaging, topical and a welcome return to studying.
+Having a background in law and policing, I found studying for a PgCert in Social Justice and Community Action engaging, topical and a welcome return to studying.
 The content lent me new and varied perspectives on policy issues and implementation, particularly around some public health issues including fuel poverty, and other areas such as terrorism legislation.
 It helped me articulate a viewpoint and translate that into a coherent argument presented in, say, a policy briefing or presentation - skills I use in my current job.

 Inspiring and supportive

-The enthusiasm of the course tutors was inspiring and the support from all the staff I came into contact with very encouraging, while the flexible nature of an online course was ideal for me as I was still working.
+The enthusiasm of the course tutors was inspiring and the support from all the staff I came into contact with was very encouraging, while the flexible nature of an online course was ideal for me as I was still working.
 I'll hopefully be able to join the course again and complete further credits gaining a diploma or masters qualification, to further my career and help me try to make a positive change.

 Careers Service

 The University of Edinburgh's Careers Service supports all current students (and graduates for up to 2 years) to develop their potential and achieve satisfying and rewarding futures.
-This is done through individual appointments, group sessions and wider campus-based activity, alongside online services and resources.
-A diverse programme of face-to-face and online events is delivered throughout the academic year.

 Suzanne Agnew